GoldenBitsSoftware/ZAUTH-RFC/ZEBRA-ZephyrBLEAuthentication_RFC_3-2020.md

-# ZEBRA - Zephyr Bluetooth Authentication DRAFT
+# ZEBRA - Zephyr Bluetooth Authentication

 Bluetooth has become the defacto standard for connecting devices over short distances.
-Everything from clocks, speakers, cars, to small low power IoT devices using Bluetooth Low Energy (BLE).
+Everything from clocks, speakers, cars, to small low power IoT devices use Bluetooth Low Energy (BLE).
 BLE is by far the most popular choice for configuring and managing IoT devices.
 Bluetooth’s popularity has also made it an attractive hacking target.